CDCgov/fileto/README.md

   type: "text/plain"
 } */
 ```

+If Promises aren't available, returns an object with a `then` function that executes a callback as though it were a promise.
+Note that while this works for an isolated call (like the example above), it does not enable chaining.

 By default, `readAs` is `Text`, but [can be set to](https://developer.mozilla.org/en-US/docs/Web/API/FileReader) `ArrayBuffer`, `BinaryString`, `DataURL`, or `Text`.